-This option allows the user to configure IDE hard drive type.
-Select Auto to allow BIOS to automatically configure the hard drive's capacity, number of heads, etc.).
-Enter a number from 1-39 to select a predetermined type of hard drive, CDROM and ATAPI Removable.
-Select User to allow the user to enter the parameters of the HDD installed at this connection.
+This feature allows the user to select the IDE hard drive type.
+The option: "Auto" allows the BIOS to automatically determine the hard drive's capacity, number of heads, etc.).
+The option "User" will allow the user to enter the parameters of the HDD installed at this connection.
+Choose the option 1-39 to select a predetermined HDD type.
 Select CDROM if a CDROM drive is installed.
 Select ATAPI if a removable disk drive is installed.